mohamedtaher567/jpay-java-exercise/README.md

 	- You will now find the uber jar file `Backend/target/jpay-0.0.1-SNAPSHOT.jar`
 - Run backend:
 	- `cd target`
-	- You can edit application.properties to set `spring.datasource.url=jdbc:sqlite:/var/sample.db` replacing `/var/sample.db` with your data file path.
+	- You can edit application.properties to set `spring.datasource.url=jdbc:sqlite:/data/sample.db` replacing `/data/sample.db` with your relative data file path.
+	- Also replace flyway url with your relative data directory, i.e. `spring.flyway.url=jdbc:sqlite:data/sample.db`
 	- Then run `java -jar jpay-0.0.1-SNAPSHOT.jar`.
 	- Now your spring boot app should be up and accessible to you using `localhost:8080`.
 - Run frontend:
 	- Go to the project directory.